beeware/beeware/docs/tutorial/tutorial-8.rst

        :alt: Hello World Tutorial 8 dialog, on Windows

 Unless you've got a *really* fast internet connection, you may notice that when you press the button, the GUI for your app locks up for a little bit.
+The operating system may even manifest this with a "beachball" or "spinner" cursor to indicate that the app is being unresponsive.

 This is because the web request we have made is *synchronous*.
 When our application makes the web request, it waits for the API to return a response before continuing.
 While it's waiting, it *isn't* allowing the application to redraw - and as a result, the application locks up.

 GUI Event Loops
 ===============